GlacioHack/xdem/doc/source/robust_estimators.md

 However, very much like the mean, the standard deviation is a measure sensitive to outliers.

 The median equivalent of a standard deviation is the normalized median absolute deviation (NMAD), which corresponds to the [median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) scaled by a factor of ~1.4826 to match the dispersion of a normal distribution.
-It has been shown to provide more robust measures of dispersion with outliers when working with DEMs (e.g., [Höhle and Höhle (2009)](https://doi.org/10.1016/j.isprsjprs.2009.02.003)).
+It is a more robust measure of dispersion with outliers, defined as:
-It is defined as:

 $$
 \textrm{NMAD}(x) = 1.4826 \cdot \textrm{median}_{i} \left ( \mid x_{i} - \textrm{median}(x) \mid \right )